spyder-ide/spyder-docs/doc/installation.rst

    If using Mamba/Mambaforge, substitute ``mamba`` for ``conda`` in the following commands.

-With Miniconda/Miniconda/Miniforge, or to get a more reliable and up-to-date Spyder install with Anaconda, install Spyder into its own fresh environment.
+With Miniconda/Miniforge/Mambaforge, or to get a more reliable and up-to-date Spyder version with Anaconda, Spyder should be installed into its own dedicated Conda environment.
 For a full install of Spyder and all optional dependencies, run the following command in your Anaconda Prompt (Windows) or terminal:

 .. code-block:: shell